-The Eleanor Lou Carrithers Chair of Writing and Composition was established by OCU graduate and long-time trustee Eleanor Lou Carrithers.
+The Eleanor Lou Carrithers Chair of Writing and Composition was established by OCU graduate and longtime trustee Eleanor Lou Carrithers.
+Dr. Regina McManigell-Grijalva is the current chair.

 The B.C.
 Clark, Jr. Chair in the Meinders School of Business was established in 2009 through a bequest from Mr. Clark's late wife, Jeroldine Zachritz Clark.
 The chair recognizes members of the Meinders School of Business faculty who have demonstrated excellence in teaching and research and who have attained a recognized level of accomplishment within their academic discipline.
 Dr. Meredith Wegener serves as the B.C.
 Clark Jr. Chair in Legal Studies, and Dr. Jonathan Willner holds the B.C.
 Clark Jr. Chair in Economics.